Guidelines for FEBS Short-Term Fellowships

 - These Fellowships are for short-term visits (not longer than two or, in exceptional cases, three months), for the purpose of scientific collaboration, advanced training or employing techniques not available at the usual place of work.
 Applicants must have a PhD or have at least one published paper as a main author in an international scientific journal.

 - Candidates should normally be scientists who have obtained their PhD degree within the past six years.
 However, duly justified career breaks such as compulsory national service and parental leave may be considered.

 - Short-Term Fellowships are not awarded for attendance at courses, symposia, meetings or congresses.

-- Applications may be made at any time, but an application should be submitted at least two months before the proposed starting date.
+- Applications may be made at any time, but an application should be submitted at least three months before the proposed starting date.

 Completed online applications written in English will be submitted to the Chairperson of the FEBS Fellowships Committee and will include the following information:

 a.
 An outline of the research proposal, sufficiently detailed, on no more than two A4-sized pages of single-spaced text set out under the following headings (to be uploaded in pdf format):

 ii. nature of the work and outline of the experiments proposed;